 You can see in the above photo that this K11 has both a P stamp on the receiver as well as this soldier's tag that was found behind this rifle's butt plate.

 As part of our inspection procedures on Swiss firearms, each is checked for the presence of a soldier's tag.
-However, we do not log any of this information to maintain the privacy of the original owner, only note if one is present.
+However, we do not log any of this information to maintain the privacy of the original owner.
+We will only note that a soldier's tag is present.